stayen/suno-reference/README.md

 Suno music generation service meta-tags reference is placed into the [Tag reference](tag-reference.md) file in this repository.

+Some interesting track definitions are listed in [Templates reference](templates.md) file in this repository.

 The meta-tags reference is compiled by studying Suno users' public posts and comments, related to the currently supported meta-tags (used in Lyrics field).

 Latest reference update: August 26, 2025.